 In the dynamic and ever-changing landscape of marketing and design agencies in Singapore today, creativity is in high demand and design thinking, a prized skill.
 Knowing these principles and applying them to logo design, UI/UX design or even a marketing campaign, can give it that extra “oomph” and make it stand out.

 1. Good design is innovative

 Innovative design typically develops in tandem with technology.
-But while technological advances provide new avenues for creative expression, it should also serve to enrich the brand meaning and customer experience.
-And this applies not just to software or prototyping tools; innovations can happen outside the realm of digital marketing too.
-So in practice you should always be aware of advancements in your own fields, for who knows: Perhaps that new printing method could very well make the difference between a good experience and a great one.
+But while technological advances provide new avenues for creative expression, they should also serve to enrich the brand meaning and customer experience.
+This applies not just to software or prototyping tools; innovations can happen outside the realm of digital marketing too.
+So in practice, you should always be aware of advancements in your own fields, for who knows: Perhaps that new printing method could very well make the difference between a good experience and a great one.